-Marian Linzee married in April of 1889 to Christopher Minot Weld and they moved to the Readville district of Milton.
+Marian Linzee married in April of 1889 to Christopher Minot Weld and they moved to Readville in the Hyde Park neighborhood of Boston.
 John Torrey Linzee, a banker and broker, married in April of 1891 to Anita Homer Manson and they also moved to Readville.

 Sarah Linzee died in February 1903.
 Elizabeth Linzee continued to live at 20 Marlborough, joined by her aunt, Ann Torrey, who moved there from 18 Marlborough.